IamTauhid/bangladesh-latent-demand/README.md

 Interval-censored demand recovery and compositional dispatch forecasting for rationed power systems.
-Research code and reproducible results for a study of the Bangladesh national grid (PGCB hourly records, April 2015 – March 2026), prepared for submission to *Energy Policy*.
+Research code and reproducible results for a study of the Bangladesh national grid (PGCB hourly records, April 2015 – March 2026).

 **Headline result:** the demand series Bangladesh publishes is an accounting identity of supply, not a measurement of demand.
 Suppressed demand in 2023 was between